ansible/ansible/docs/docsite/rst/dev_guide/developing_program_flow_modules.rst

 _ansible_syslog_facility
 ^^^^^^^^^^^^^^^^^^^^^^^^

 This argument controls which syslog facility the module logs to.
-To set, change the ``syslog_facility`` value in the :file:`ansible.cfg` configuration file.
 Most modules should just use the :meth:`AnsibleModule.log` function which will then make use of this.
 If a module has to use this on its own, it should instantiate the ``AnsibleModule`` method and then retrieve the name of the syslog facility from :attr:`AnsibleModule._syslog_facility`.
 The Ansiballz code is less elegant than the :ref:`module_replacer` code:

 .. code-block:: python